ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Simon M. Leopold - Raymond James & Associates, Inc.

 Thank you for taking my question.
 Just want to start off with just maybe a quick clarification.
-In the comments, you indicated that you are maintaining the full-year guidance and I think, Dave, even said you feel a little bit better about it, but just to help everybody out.
+In the comments, you indicated that you are maintaining the full-year guidance, and I think, Dave, even said you feel a little bit better about it, but just to help everybody out.
 What metrics are you reiterating in terms of that full-year guidance?
 Just maybe some clarification specifically, sales, EPS.

 David B. Potts - ARRIS International Plc